aaalloc/brpc2022/README.md

 Now, you have two outputs with the same JsonMap that you can treat differently.

 #### Group Processors
-First, have a look at [the doc](https://liflab.gitbook.io/event-stream-processing-with-beepbeep-3/core#grouping-processors).
+First, have a look at [BeepBeep grouping processors documentation](https://liflab.gitbook.io/event-stream-processing-with-beepbeep-3/core#grouping-processors).
 We coded three main groups of processors, the first one being GetBooleanFromJsonMap, the second one being GetNumberFromJsonMap and the last one being GetStringFromJsonMap (this one isn't used at the moment since the sensors only return numbers/booleans).
 These will allow you to get a property, depending on its type (whether it's a boolean/number/string), directly from the JsonElement representing the map.
 How they work is: you give them the path of the property (in the json map), it parses the element (the same way we did to parse the string to a map, except we changed the parameter function given to our ApplyFunction) to what you want and returns its value.